Meet our Artistic Director and Principal Musicians

-Naples Orchestra and Chorus is pleased to introduce our Artistic Director Max Rabinovitsj and our principal string musicians.
+Naples Community Orchestra is pleased to introduce our Artistic Director Max Rabinovitsj and our principal musicians.

 Max Rabinovitsj - Artistic Director